prakhar-gupta8/INMAS-python-workshop/README.md

 The convention used to name the notebooks is as follows:
 - **N-files** present the material to learn in Jupyter notebooks and use the RISE extension for viewing them
-- **X-Files** contain exercises associated with the material notebook with the same number and name.
+- **X-Files** contain exercises associated with the material notebook with the same sequence number and name.
 These exercises are meant to be solved using Jupyter, with the assistance of a command line terminal for some exercises.
+Exercise notebooks are not written with the RISE extension, except for the first one (00).
+They are meant to be completed by the student in normal viewing mode.
 - **Z-files** contain the solutions to the exercises.
 For obvious reasons, they are distributed separately from the *N-* and *X-* files.

+All notebooks are anticipated to be read with the *classic* Jupyter Notebook, i.e., not JupyterLab nor Google's Colab.
+This is because the RISE extension is still not fully functional and debugged on these other platforms.

 This Workshop is a basic introduction to Scientific Python which lays the foundations required for the rest of the INMAS program.